uc-cdis/gen3sdk-python/README.md

 By default this merge can match multiple GUIDs with the same metadata (depending on the configuration).
 This supports situations where there may exist metadata that applies to multiple files.
 For example: dbGaP sample metadata applied to both CRAM and CRAI genomic files.

 So while this supports metadata matching multiple GUIDs, it does *not* support GUIDs matching multiple sets of metadata.

-> IMPORTANT NOTE: The tool will log warnings about unmatched records but it will not halt execution, so be sure to check logs when using these tools.

 #### Ideal Scenario (Column to Column Match, Indexing:Metadata Manifest Rows)